Musakusbey/RandomColorGenerator_WithReact_/README.md

 we created random color in this project
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Bu projede random renk oluşturduk
+Bu projede random renk oluşturduk.